-- 8.1 Teams are to report punctually according to the time stated by the NSGOC. - 8.2 Teams who are unable to report on time, must inform the NSGOC or their representatives at the competition venue of the delay.
-Where applicable, specific sports can allow for a grace period of fifteen (15) minutes.
-The NSGOC may extend this grace period if deemed justifiable.
+- 8.1 Teams are to report punctually according to the time stated by the NSGOC. - Participants who are unable to report on time, must inform the NSGOC or their representatives at the competition venue of the delay.
+Where applicable, NSGOC may allow a grace period of fifteen (15) minutes.
+The NSGOC may extend this grace period if deemed justifiable. - 8.2.1 On match day, 15 minutes before the stipulated start time of a Tie, the Team Manager (TM) shall submit his/her team's line-up form to the Organising Secretary/Court Manager.